Mexico's migrant caravan breaking up after Trump victory sows uncertainty

 Migrants make a stop to rest before continuing on their journey to the U.S. border, in Huixtla, Mexico November 6, 2024.
 REUTERS/Daniel Becerril

-After hearing Trump had won, many migrants in the caravan of about 3,000 people which started in the southern city of Tapachula on Tuesday, felt less hopeful about their chance at a new life in the United States.
+After hearing that Trump had won, many of those in the caravan felt less hopeful about their chance at a new life in the United States.

-"I had hoped (Kamala Harris) would win, but that didn't happen," said Valerie Andrade, a Venezuelan migrant traveling with the caravan from Chiapas to Oaxaca in southern Mexico.
+"I had hoped (Kamala Harris) would win, but that didn't happen," said Valerie Andrade, a Venezuelan migrant traveling from Chiapas to Oaxaca in southern Mexico.

-Andrade, along with her husband, and like over 7 million other Venezuelans, left their crisis-ridden country seeking better prospects.
+Andrade, along with her husband, and like over 7 million other Venezuelans, left her crisis-ridden country seeking better prospects.

 During his previous administration, between 2017 and 2021 Trump put in place policies that left hundreds of thousands of migrants stranded in camps along the Mexican border, reshaping U.S. immigration politics.